 - Generates working software quickly and early during the software life cycle.

-- More flexible – less costly to change scope and requirements.
+- This model is more flexible – less costly to change scope and requirements.

-- Easier to test and debug during a smaller iteration.
+- It is easier to test and debug during a smaller iteration.

 - Lowers initial delivery cost.